beginning of content

 Mental health professionals

-Many types of health professionals work in mental health care, including:
+Other health professionals that work in mental health care include:

 How do I find a mental health professional?